Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 It is helpful to think of both the number of lines around a clue as well as the number of blank sides.
 Consider that a 3 will only have one open edge.
-If this open edge is not touching the corner with the existing edge, then you will end up with three lines on that dot.
+Consider a 3 with a line approaching from the bottom right corner.
+If the open edge of the 3 is not touching the corner with the existing edge, then you will end up with three lines on that dot.
 This means that one of the edges touching that corner must be open, and since we only have one open edge, the edges which don't touch that dot must have lines.
 Since we know that the other line on this dot will belong to the 3, the last available direction will be an X.

 |ico4| |ico5|